mm6/ethereum-lab3/README.md

 [Encrypt may be found here](https://www.myetherwallet.com/wallet/create)

-Select Install Enkrypt Browser Extension.
+Using Google Chrome, select Install Enkrypt Browser Extension.
 You will need to keep a copy of the word list so that you can regenerate your private keys.

+On Ganache, select the icon on the top right and just to the right of SWITCH.
+Choose Server and set HOSTNAME to All Interfaces.
+Select restart.

-These are my notes when installing Enkrypt and connecting to Ganache:
+These are my notes when installing Enkrypt on Chrome and connecting to Ganache:

 a.
 Choose Manage Networks at the bottom left of the wallet.